Skip to main content

 What People Get Out of Mediation That Court Can't Give Them

-Here’s something a lot of people don’t think about until it’s too late — when a divorce goes to trial, a judge who has spent maybe a few hours on your file makes the final call on your children’s lives and your finances.
+Here’s something a lot of people don’t think about until it’s too late.
+When a divorce goes to trial, a judge who has spent maybe a few hours on your file makes the final call on your children’s lives and your finances.
 That’s the reality of litigation.

 Mediation hands that control back to the two people who actually have to live with the outcome.
 In our experience, agreements that both spouses helped shape hold up far better over time than orders a judge imposed.
 People follow agreements they had a voice in.
 They fight orders they didn’t give.